mcmcgrath13/bike-tour-blog/content/blog/2022-07-12-day-51-rollin-on-the-river/index.md

 After missing out on s’mores last night, I woke up this morning craving one so I made one to go with my morning coffee.
 I had some more non-s’more breakfast after so I’d be well fueled for the day.

 Bryce gave me a ride back to Milaca and told me all about the area and the local history and cities and economies along the way.
-As we neared Milaca we saw a lot of detour signs for the road I was supposed to be riding, so Bruce dropped me off one town further west where I got off that road.
+As we neared Milaca we saw a lot of detour signs for the road I was supposed to be riding, so Bryce dropped me off one town further west where I got off that road.
 Detours designed for cars can be treacherous or too long for a bicyclist, so I was happy to have Bryce’s help in avoiding one.

 The winds were strong today, but I was stronger.
 20mph headwinds would have been killer a month ago, and still weren’t easy riding today, but definitely conquer-able and mostly above a 10mph crusing speed.
 I was biking through lots of farmland today, so the bowed cornstalks were good proof of the wind speeds.